As a Counselling Psychologist

 * Reflecting back on past experiences to understand how you have come to this point now.

-* To challenge old, and possibly other peoples narratives and reconstruct new narratives that come from and work better for you.
+* To identify and challenge externally constructed thoughts and reconstruct new narratives that come from and work better for you.

-* Reflecting on the dynamics of our relationship in order to help understand relational issues.
+* Reflecting on the dynamics of our relationship in order to help understand and work with relational issues.

 Which therapy is best for you?